-Chapter 183.
+Chapter 202.
 Procedures Detail

-183.1.
+202.1.
 Assign/Unassign

 Assign and Unassign subclass a common RegionTransitionProcedure.
-There can only be one RegionTransitionProcedure per region running at a time since the RTP instance takes a lock on the Procedure has three step region.
-The RTP base steps; a store the procedure (REGION TRANSITION QUEUE); a dispatch of the procedure open or close followed by a suspend regionserver successful waiting on the remote to report open or fail (REGION TRANSITION DISPATCH) or notification that the server fielding the request crashed; and finally registration of the successful open/close in hbase:meta (REGION_TRANSITION_FINISH).
+There can only be one RegionTransitionProcedure per region running at a time since the RTP instance takes a lock on the The RTP base Procedure has three steps; a store the procedure region. step (REGION TRANSITION QUEUE); a dispatch of the procedure open or close followed by a suspend regionserver report successful fail waiting on the remote to open or (REGION TRANSITION DISPATCH) or notification that the server fielding the request crashed; and finally registration of the successful open/close in hbase:meta (REGION\TRANSITION\FINISH).